Đoàn Thu Thủy

-Đoàn Thu Thủy (born 15 October 1995) is a Vietnamese model and beauty pageant titleholder, She is the first person to be crowned Miss Fitness Vietnam 2022 and achieved 4th Runner-up at Miss Global 2023 held in Cambodia.
+Đoàn Thu Thủy (born 15 October 1995) is a Vietnamese model and beauty pageant titleholder.
+She is the first person to be crowned Miss Fitness Vietnam 2022 and achieved 4th Runner-up at Miss Global 2023 held in Cambodia.

 Personal life

 Thu Thủy was born in 1995 in Phú Thọ, she works and lives in Hà Nội and Hồ Chí Minh City, she was a student of Hanoi University.
-Currently, Thu Thủy is a famous model in the modeling industry in Vietnam in general and in Hanoi in particular.
+Thu Thủy is famous in the modeling industry in Vietnam in general and in Hanoi in particular.
 Thu Thủy is currently in charge of managing and developing the VRun running organization project, specializing in organizing online and in-person running races combined with fundraising for community activities.

 Career

 Vietnam Supermodel 2015

 In 2015, Thu Thủy registered for her first contest, Vietnam Supermodel 2015.
 She won the Impressive Supermodel award.
 In 2021, she participated in Miss Sports Photogenic 2021 and won the Miss Congeniality sub-award.